 I have spoken with so many beautiful, spiritually oriented people who deeply believe there is something profoundly broken within them.
 These are people who are open-heartedly surging toward the light with all they have, using whatever path feels right to them.
 They are genuinely kind and sensitive, giving and warm.
 Yet, these gentle, loving souls carry wounds within their hearts that are tender to … Read More Dancing with our Shadow

 Over the years, many of you have commented that you enjoy my writing style and the subject matter that I bring forward.
 You’ve even encouraged me to write a book!
-Well, thanks to you, that project has been underway for a while.
-There is still a long way to go, but it’s coming together.
-The working title is: Lifting the Veil ~ Our Love-Soaked Journey … Read More There’s going to be a book!
+Well, thanks to you, that project has been underway for a little over a year now.
+With just a chapter or two to go, it’s coming together.
+The working title is: Heroic Compassion ~ Why … Read More There’s going to be a book!

 The phone rang this morning somewhere between measuring out pills for the dog and dressing Captain’s wound.
 “RED ALERT!” woooop! woooop! wooop!
 (The ringtone for my parents is the Star-Trek battle alarm) I turned off the ringer, having learned decades ago that buying myself a few moments to prepare for whatever is about to fall in my lap is well worth the delay.
 Message: “They’re coming for … Read More Mindfulness: The Graduate Program

 Trying to learn to ride a horse at fifty-something is daunting at best.
 I’m quite sure that I break more easily than I did when I was ten, and the idea of ending up in a body cast isn’t appealing in the slightest.
 That said, I don’t seem to have any particular fear of falling.
 So, why do I seize up with anxiety at the … Read More What are you afraid of?